Susannah Maxwell: Life in Pennsylvania, resistance against slave-catchers

 At the age of eighteen, she gained her independence.
 Sources mention that the family treated her fairly well and sent her to school.
 Two years later, she married Henry Maxwell and the couple established a household in Lancaster County, possibly in Christiana.
 The couple had five children together.

 In Pennsylvania, slavery almost died out and the state was becoming a haven for runaway enslaved people from the South.
 However, due to the passage of the Fugitive Slave Act in 1850, there were many slave-hunters who wanted the authority to recapture any runaway enslaved people.
 Some slave-catchers had also kidnapped free blacks and dark skinned whites.
 Around September, Susannah's village was invaded by slave-catchers.
 The Maxwells and others in the village resisted against them.
 With this incident, Edward Gorsuch and his gang had attempted recapture his runaway slaves, Noah Baley, Nelson Ford, George Hammond, and Joshua Hammond.
 This led to Gorsuch's death as others part of the Christina Resistance fought against him.
 Ultimately, the family was forced to flee Pennsylvania after the Christiana Riot of September 11, 1851.
 The influx of bounty hunters, encouraged by the Fugitive Slave Act of 1850, made it unsafe for Black residents to remain.
 Due to the aftermath, Black residents fled through the Underground Railroad and lived in New York.
-It is important to note that Susannah's name was not mentioned in the documentation of this resistance.
+Susannah's name was not mentioned in the documentation of this resistance.
 However, her presence in the village that was invaded, and resisted, and her flight from Pennsylvania corroborates the narrative of where many fled, due to fear of imprisonment.